The dynamical origin of the graviton mass in the non-linear theory of massive gravity: Symmetry breaking pattern and the dynamical origin of the graviton mass

 Note that by considering $T_0'(r,t)$ infinitesimally close to zero, it is possible to ignore some of the previous contributions.
 What is important to notice at this level is that the terms $\Gamma\Gamma$ for the second part of the Riemann tensor definition in eq. (\ref{eq:acalanojo234mamamiaalejo3}) can be considered to vanish for a free-falling frame in GR.
-However, in massive gravity, at the perturbative level, we have to retain the contributions coming from the St\"uckelberg functions because $T_0(r,t)$ is arbitrary.
+However, in massive gravity, at the perturbative level, we have to retain the contributions coming from the St\"uckelberg functions when we consider the case $\beta=\alpha^2$.
 In this case, it is evident that the term $\Gamma\Gamma$ will be equivalent to the gauge-field which provides the graviton mass dynamically.
 It is analogous to the photon field term $(A_\mu)^2$ in eq. (\ref{eq:eureka}).
 The connection $\Gamma$ is an explicit function of the derivatives of the St\"uckelberg function.
-The contractions in order to derive the Ricci scalar, for the kinetic term given in eq. (\ref{eq:winner}), can be done with the conformal Minkowski metric $ds^2=S^2ds_M^2$ given by eq. (\ref{eq:177miau}) without considering the St\"uckelberg function.
-This is correct since here I am assuming $T_0'(r,t)$ to be infinitesimally close to zero and the kinetic terms should be considered as second order contributions as in the usual perturbation analysis around Minkowski.
-For the case of the connection terms, if we make the relevant contractions and after expanding for small values of $T_0'(r,t)$, the final form of the Lagrangian is:
+The contractions in order to derive the Ricci scalar, for the kinetic term given in eq. (\ref{eq:winner}), can be done with the conformal Minkowski metric $ds^2=S_0^2ds_M^2$ given by eq. (\ref{eq:177miau}) without considering the St\"uckelberg function.
+This is correct since here we are assuming $T_0'(r,t)$ to be infinitesimally close to zero.
+For the case of the connection terms, if we make the relevant contractions and after expanding for small values of $T_0'(r,t)$, the final form of the Lagrangian is